Home

 Just Be Patient

-You Can Learn About Open Chords Here!
+You Can Learn About Guitar Open Chords Here!

-There are two basic kinds of guitar-open-chords--Major and Minor.
 Here is a diagram of the most common Major chords:

 Look at these diagrams as though you were holding your guitar in front of you--facing you.
 The string on the left is the Low E string.
 The numbers in the dots are finger numbers for your left hand.
 Your index finger is number one.
 The thumb has no finger number.
 The X's above the strings mean DON'T play those strings.
 The O's mean you play those strings but don't put your fingers on them(open).